 Deuteronomy 28:1-2 1And if you faithfully obey the voice of the LORD your God, being careful to do all his commandments that I command you today, the LORD your God will set you high above all the nations of the earth.
 2And all these blessings shall come upon you and overtake you, if you obey the voice of the LORD your God.

 The Law blesses or it curses.
-The Law is not “the curse” and it is not “the blessing”.
+The Law is not “the blessing” and it is not “the curse”.

 Paul is reminding us that we have all sinned (disobeyed God’s Law) and deserve “the curse”, i.e. the condemnation/punishment, which ultimately is separation from the Creator.
 We were in ‘bondage’ to our sin when we did not keep the Law of God.
-The lusts of our own desires, doing what’s right in our own eyes, obeying our own flesh and not obeying God is what brings the curse upon us (don’t we do the same thing with our children?).
+The lusts of our own desires, doing what’s right in our own eyes, obeying our own flesh and not obeying God is what brings the curse upon us.

 Paul is also reminding us that Christ redeemed us, he paid our ransom with his blood.
 Jesus bought our freedom from being “under” bondage and slavery to our sin; He freed us from the dominion of sin “over” our life.
 No amount of works on our part could be enough to justify us before God, for all have sinned…